 Another indicator of credential inflation is the relative decline in the wage differential between those with college degrees and those with only high school diplomas.
 Jobs that were open to high school graduates a century ago now routinely require not just a bachelor's degree, but a master's degree as well—without an appreciable change in required skills.

 The Credential Society

 According to sociologist Randall Collins, understanding credentialism can help explain class-based differences in educational attainment.
 In his 1979 book The Credential Society, Collins argued that public schools are socializing institutions that teach and reward middle class values of competition and achievement.
 In this system, Anglo-Protestant elites are selectively separated from other students and placed into prestigious schools and colleges, where they are trained to hold positions of power.
 By teaching middle class culture through the public education system, the elite class ensures a monopoly over positions of power, while others acquire the credentials to compete in a subordinate job market and economy.
 In this way, schools of medicine, law, and elite institutions have remained closed to members of lower classes.

-Credentials lose value as more people obtain the same qualifications., Credentials inflate a person's importance and likelihood of obtaining a job., Wealthier or more intelligent people get preference even with the same credential., or Credentials become more important as time passes.
+Credentials become more important as time passes., Credentials lose value as more people obtain the same qualifications., Credentials inflate a person's importance and likelihood of obtaining a job., or Wealthier or more intelligent people get preference even with the same credential.